 At Tara every effort is made to nurture and develop the whole girl in order that she might reach her potential in every aspect of her life.
-The social, emotional, physical, cognitive and spiritual development of girls is paramount the girls’ learning.
+The social, emotional, physical, cognitive and spiritual development of girls are paramount to the girls’ learning.
 In this way the holistic wellbeing of our students underpins all aspects of life within our school.
-We believe that effective pastoral care promotes a positive, supportive and engaging whole school culture.
-Our excellent and pastoral programs help develop our students both in the classroom and beyond.
+We believe that effective pastoral care promotes a positive, supportive and engaging whole School culture.
+Our excellent pastoral programs help develop our students both in the classroom and beyond.

 It is recognised that students are approaching a series of significant transitions into adulthood throughout their time at school.
 In this way Tara endeavours to ensure that the girls are undergoing these transitions in a safe and supportive environment.
 In the Senior School we strive to reflect our true Christian values.
-Affirmation, service to others, integrity and opportunity are at the heart of our pastoral care programs.
+The School values of affirmation, service to others, integrity and opportunity are at the heart of our pastoral care programs.

 Every staff member has a responsibility for the pastoral care of students.
-In addition to this a specialist pastoral care team including The Director of Student Engagement and Development, Mentors, Year Coordinators, a Chaplain, School Nurse and a School Counsellor is in place to work with the girls.
+In addition to this a specialist pastoral care team including The Director of Student Wellbeing, Mentors, Year Coordinators, a Chaplain, School Nurse and a School Counsellor are in place to work with the girls.

-Specific pastoral care themes and focus areas for specific year groups are on the support and care page.
+Specific pastoral care themes and focus areas for specific year groups are on the student wellbeing program page.